-Stretching exercises for the plantar fascia and calf muscles is particularly important, especially if symptoms are worse in the morning.
+Stretching exercises for the plantar fascia and calf muscles are particularly important, especially if symptoms are worse in the morning.

 Ultimately, getting rid of long-term pain means stretching the plantar fascia so it does not put additional strain on the insertion to the heel.